GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-statistics-landsat/_description.md

 :::{admonition}
 :class: note

-When loading the data array of any Water Observations summary using the `datacube` Python library, the central date of the observation period is returned.
+When loading the data of any Water Observations summary using the `datacube` Python library or when using [DEA Maps](https://maps.dea.ga.gov.au/), the central date of the observation period is returned.
 This date typically corresponds to:

 * 15 January for the November to March season
 * 16 July for the April to October season
 * 2 July for calendar year summaries

 For example, the November to March 2020–2021 season is reported with a central date of 15 January 2021.
 :::